dylanjustice/AndcultureCode/ONION-ARCHITECTURE.md

 (Aka concerns, actions, operations)

-Aspect services are services that are agnostic of domain/entity and perform shared logic of that type of aspect.
+Aspect services are agnostic of domain/entity and perform shared logic of that type of aspect.
 With a nod to AOP (aspect oriented programming), these are your business' cross cutting concerns.
 Almost all applications have CRUD (create, read, update, delete) aspects for example.

 The exact implementation details of these services is not strict.
 They can come in the form of a base class or collection of dependency injected classes.
-Either way at their simpliest form, they are shared logic around common business concerns.
+Either way, at their simpliest form, they are shared logic around common business concerns.

 Why not call them `Shared`?
-Just like your domain/entity naming should be well thought out an use terms used by your business, aspects should be as well.
+Just as your domain/entity naming should be well thought out, aspects should be as well.
 This will promote consistency, code sharing and much more.
-If you have a new operation in the system, that should be talked about, have requirements, flows, automated tests and so on so everyone should agree on terminology.
+If you have a new aspect in the system, that should be talked about, have requirements, flows, automated tests and so on so everyone should agree on terminology.

 Examples
+- Clone
 - Create
 - Delete
 - Import